-District teachers and support staff took their collective concerns about pay and conditions to Member for Rodney Paul Weller's office yesterday.By Ruth Clayton
+District teachers and support staff took their collective concerns about pay and conditions to Member for Rodney Paul Weller's office yesterday.RUTH CLAYTON December 7, 2012 4:45am

 More than 100 teachers and support staff protested outside Member for Rodney Paul Weller’s office yesterday morning as part of the Australian Education Union’s Keep The Promise campaign.